sosy-lab/cpachecker/README.txt

    Either a configuration file or a specification file needs to be given.
    The current directory should be the CPAchecker project directory.
    Additional command line switches are described in doc/Configuration.txt.
-   Example: scripts/cpa.sh -config config/explicitAnalysis.properties test/programs/simple/loop1.c
+   Example: scripts/cpa.sh -config config/predicateAnalysis.properties doc/examples/example.c
-   This example can also be abbreviated to: scripts/cpa.sh -explicitAnalysis test/programs/simple/loop1.c
+   This example can also be abbreviated to: scripts/cpa.sh -predicateAnalysis doc/examples/example.c

 5. Additionally to the console output, there will be several files in the directory output/:
      ART.dot: Visualization of abstract reachability tree (Graphviz format)